neuroneural/nshor_docker/readme.md

 ```

 ### Repository Structure and Contents (Informational)
-The repository contains 4 example project directories, named `<DATASET>-project` where `<DATASET>` is replaced by the dataset name.
+The repository contains example project directories in the `examples` directory.
+Each example is named `<DATASET>-project` where `<DATASET>` is replaced by the dataset name.
 Inside each of these project directories are some helper scripts for each dataset to perform various tasks related to this script.

 #### The `mkpths.sh` Script